How to Become an Army Air Traffic Controller

 Photo Courtesy of U.S. Army

-Civilian ATC applicants who do not have professional air traffic control training experience undergo paid training (if offered employment by the FAA) at the FAA Academy in Oklahoma City, Okla.
-The Academy offers training in both terminal operation -- managing the takeoff and landing of planes at airports -- and en route air traffic control.
+Civilian army traffic control specialists applicants who do not have professional air traffic control training experience undergo paid training (if offered employment by the FAA) at the FAA Academy in Oklahoma City, Okla.
+The Academy offers training in both terminal operation — managing the takeoff and landing of planes at airports — and en route air traffic control.
 Training includes classroom instruction and simulated exercises.
-Courses run about eight and a half hours a day for a number of weeks, depending on the program [source: FAA].
+Academy training takes several months, followed by one to three years on-the-job training.

-Army ATCs first go through 10 weeks of basic training, the rigorous soldier training program that Uncle Sam says "transforms civilians into Soldiers" and which all Army recruits must complete.
+Army ATC Operators first go through 10 weeks of basic training, the rigorous soldier training program that Uncle Sam says "transforms civilians into soldiers" and which all Army recruits must complete.
 The program includes physical fitness and team-building exercises, tactical and engagement skills development and weapons training [source: U.S. Army].

-While Army ATCs are charged with managing the flow of air traffic, they nevertheless remain soldiers at all times.
-On its Web site, the Army cautions recruits' parents that "a soldier's job comes with a certain level of risk...some soldiers are asked to serve in dangerous situations."
-Many ATCs work in the theater of war, controlling air traffic in places such as Afghanistan and Iraq, and they are trained to perform their duties under combat conditions [source: U.S. Army].
+While Army ATC Operators are charged with managing the flow of air traffic, they nevertheless remain soldiers at all times.
+Many ATC Operators work in the theater of war, and they are trained to perform their duties under combat conditions.

-If you're a college student considering a career as an Army air traffic controller, ROTC can be very beneficial to you.
+If you're a college student considering a career as an Army air traffic control operator, ROTC can be very beneficial to you.

 Melissa Majchrzak/Getty Images

-The U.S. Army's air traffic controller program gives people the opportunity to serve in the military while developing the skills and experience necessary to become an ATC both in uniform and as civilian.
+The U.S. Army's air traffic control operator program gives people the opportunity to serve in the military while developing the skills and experience necessary to become an ATC specialist both in uniform and as civilian.
 It's no surprise the program is competitive, so here are a few tips for becoming an Army air traffic controller.

-• Stay in school.
-The Army requires that a person has earned a high school diploma to enlist, and in most cases, a General Equivalency Diploma (GED) is not sufficient.
+1. Stay in school.
+The Army requires that a person has earned a high school diploma or General Equivalency Diploma (GED) to enlist.
 A soldier must pass an aptitude test to qualify for ATC training and again to serve as an air traffic controller.

-• Consider ROTC.
-College students considering a career as an Army ATC can take basic and advanced ROTC courses while in school.
+3. Consider ROTC.
+College students considering a career as an Army ATC operator can take basic and advanced ROTC courses while in school.
 Those who enroll in the advanced program are eligible for scholarships and are required to serve in the Army following graduation.
-Graduates of the ROTC program are commissioned as Second Lieutenants -- a rank higher than the Warrant Officers who enter the Army without a ROTC background -- and begin specialized training in their field immediately following basic training.
+Graduates of the ROTC program are commissioned as Second Lieutenants — a rank higher than the Warrant Officers who enter the Army without a ROTC background — and begin specialized training in their field immediately following basic training.

 Not all soldiers become air traffic controllers, but for those who do, the opportunity comes with great responsibility.
-ATCs are tasked with keeping the skies safe for both military personnel and the hundreds of thousands of people who fly each day.
-Learn more about air traffic control and life in the U.S. Army by checking out the links on the next page.
+ATC operators are tasked with keeping the skies safe for both military personnel and the hundreds of thousands of people who fly each day.

 Advertisement